-Registrants who are currently on a career break approved by the RCT and wish to extend their return-to-work date, must notify the RCT using the 'Career Break Extension Form'.
-This should be submitted at least one month prior to the original proposed return to work date.
+Registrants who are currently on a career break approved by the registrar and wish to extend their return to work date, must notify the registrar using the 'Career Break Extension Form' (P&P document 03-21-36 0155) This should be submitted at least one month prior to the original proposed return to work date.
 If an extension to the career break means that the total career break spans over two years, supporting information will also be required, by way of study documentation or training records.